Lazy Luddite Log

 Runaways

 I watched a movie on telly one afternoon that involved some kids (presumably siblings) who had run away from whichever adults were initially caring for them and are now travelling across land with another adult (possibly an estranged father or grandfather).
 This parental figure has promised to take them to his farmhouse, which he describes as some kind of childhood paradise.
 Towards the end of the film they are getting close to their new home and, at every twist and turn of the road, the kids ask whether the next house in sight is the one.
 Eventually they come to their house but it is far smaller and more shabby than what they imagined.
-I think I was as disappointed as the kids in the story, but imagine that the moral was something to do with home being with those you love.
+I think I was as disappointed as the kids, but imagine that the moral was something to do with home being with those you love.

 A similar movie is called Flight Of The Doves (1971) but that involves two siblings crossing from England to Ireland (I recommend taking a look at the song-and-dance number You Don't Have To Be Irish To Be Irish).
 However, the movie I'm wanting the name of was set in North America.